VacheBack/Creating-website-with-Bootstrap/README.md

 - **HTML5**: For creating the structure of the web pages.
 - **CSS3**: For styling the website.
 - **Bootstrap**: Utilized Bootstrap components to create a responsive and visually appealing design.
-- **Python**: For adding interactivity and handling the swipe functionality.

 ## Getting Started